dogweather/validated_object/README.md

 * Clean, minimal syntax

 This is a small layer around [ActiveModel::Validations](http://api.rubyonrails.org/classes/ActiveModel/Validations/ClassMethods.html#method-i-validates).
 (About 18 lines of code.)
 So if you know how to use Rails Validations, you'll know how to use ValidatedObject.
+I wrote it to help with CSV data imports.

 ## Usage